Data vs classifiers, who wins?: Introduction

-After selection of a benchmark or dataset, ML models can be trained and tested by applying a specific experimental methodology (e.g., cross-validation) and then evaluated using evaluation metrics of interest (e.g., accuracy).
-This strategy, however, does not allow for an in-depth analysis of the real capacity of the model.
-Considering that the type of dataset used may be favoring the algorithm, giving the false impression that the classifier is, in fact, the best in relation to the others \citep{martinez2016making}.
-This situation causes the complexity of the data to be taken into account during the process of evaluating the performance of an algorithm.
-According \citet{kubat2017introduction}, only the use of the classical evaluation metrics can not guarantee that the evaluation result is completely reliable.
+Regarding the methodology of experiments, ML models can be trained and tested by applying a specific execution procedure (e.g., cross-validation) on each dataset and then evaluated by using evaluation metrics of interest (e.g., accuracy).
+This strategy, however, does not allow for an in-depth analysis of the real ability of the model.
+Some datasets may be favoring an algorithm, giving the false impression that the classifier is, in fact, the best in relation to the others \citep{martinez2016making}.
+The complexity of the dataset should be taken into account during the process of evaluating the performance of an algorithm.
+According Kubat (2017) \citep{kubat2017introduction}, only the use of the classic evaluation metrics can not guarantee that the evaluation result is completely reliable.
 Therefore, it is important that other metrics are applied to result in a more robust assessment.

-But in the data vs classifiers fight, who is more important?
-According to \cite{domingos2012few}, even a simpler classifier can beat the best classifier if the first classifier has much more training data than the second.
-At the same time, ``Data alone is not enough'', models are a fundamental part of the process and make all the difference in the final learning result.
-In this way, data and models are two sides of the same coin of machine learning experimentation.
-So, how to evaluate the classifiers considering the data as well?